Blue+quartz+on+Andrews+Point-2.jpg

 In learning about the geology of our planet, I have been struck both by the story we have uncovered and by the theoretical and experimental ingenuity of those who have got us to this point.
 I hope these podcasts reveal pieces of the story in digestible bites as told by those who discovered (and continue to discover) them.

-I aim to make this series accessible to curious listeners, even those who do not have much, if any, science knowledge.
+I aim to make this series accessible to curious listeners, even those who do not have a formal scientific background.
 But some of the ideas are quite subtle or intricate, and this might turn out to be a bit optimistic.
 Give me feedback, either by submitting the form on the Contact page, or by email, so I can adjust things to make the series better.

 Oliver